 – Jeremiah Stanghini, (Early 2009)

-For a more extensive list of Jeremiah’s work experience, please visit his profile on LinkedIn.
+For a more extensive list of work experience, please visit my LinkedIn profile.

 In addition to my roles in analysis and teaching, I write articles on a variety of topics including business, science, history, and technology.
 The central focus of these articles is to provide readers with a new perspective.
 In the same vein as the “Blind Men and the Elephant,” it can be difficult to know when you’re looking at the big picture or if you’re simply looking at a ‘tusk’ or a ‘leg.’

 As I’ve written previously, not every post has a fully developed idea.
 Some posts could be thought of as articles, while others may be more along the lines of “Quick Thoughts.”
 It is my intention that no matter where my articles appear, there will also be a copy on this website.